tgstation/tgstation-server/.github/CONTRIBUTING.md

 ### Know your Code

+- All feature work should be submitted to the `dev` branch for the next minor release.
+- All patch work should be submitted to the `master` branch for the next patch.
+Changes will be automatically integrated into `dev`

 The `/src` folder at the root of this repository contains a series of `README.md` files useful for helping find your way around the codebase.

 ## Specifications